Radar, Gun Laying, Mk. I and Mk. II: Calibration problems

 It was at this point that serious problems with calibration appeared.
 After considerable study, using reflectors hung from balloons and testing against the occasional aircraft, it became clear that the main problem was the levelling of the ground around the station.
-The long wavelengths used in these early radars strongly interacted with the ground, causing the beams to be reflected forward as opposed to absorbed or scattered.
-These reflected signals sometimes reached the targets and were returned to the receiver, along with the ones direct from the transmitter.
-Interference between the two caused nulls to appear in the reception pattern, which made it difficult to find the target.
+The long wavelengths used in these early radars strongly reflected off the ground and back into the sky.
+These reflected signals sometimes reached the targets and were returned to the receiver, along with the signal directly from the transmitter.
+Interference between the two caused nulls to appear in the reception pattern, which today is known as multipath propagation.
+This made it difficult to find the target as the antennas rotated to follow a target, which caused it to appear and disappear on the displays.

-In practice, these nulls, especially in elevation, would move about when the antennas rotated to track a target.
 At first, it was believed that this would not be a serious problem and that it could be addressed by developing a calibration table for each site.
-But even the very first tests demonstrated that the calibration changed with wavelength.
-This meant that they would either have to make multiple calibration tables, one for each radar, or that if a single table of corrections for different bearings was desired, the antennas would have to be moved vertically as the wavelength was changed.
+For instance, along one direction the ground might be slightly lower and create a particular pattern of nulls in the air when pointed in that direction, while in another direction the ground might be higher and make a different pattern.
+In theory, one could measure this pattern and produce a table for any azimuth angle.
+Unfortunately, even the very first tests demonstrated that the calibration changed with wavelength, which happened when one radar underwent maintenance or was replaced by a backup.
+This meant that they would either have to make multiple calibration tables, one for each radar, or that if a single table of corrections for different bearings was desired, the antennas would have to be moved vertically as the wavelength was changed to adjust for this.
+Neither was practical.

-Once again, it was Bedford who suggested a solution; instead of calibrating the radar, he suggested calibrating the ground itself, flattening the area around station through the use of a metal wire mat.
-Actually designing such a system fell to Nevill Mott, a physicist who had recently joined the Army Cell.
+Once again, it was Bedford who suggested a solution; instead of calibrating the radar, he suggested calibrating the ground itself, flattening the area around the station through the use of a metal wire mat.
+This way, the pattern would remain the same as the radar rotated or changed frequencies.
+Designing such a system fell to Nevill Mott, a physicist who had recently joined the Army Cell.
 The proper dimensions were ultimately found to be a 130 yard diameter octagon of 2 inch square wire mesh.
 This was supported in the air by hundreds of tensioned wires running over wooden stakes about 5 ft in the air.
-To get the proper clearance between the antenna and the wire ground mat, the radar system had to be raised into the air on blocks, and was accessed via a wooden catwalk.
+To get the proper clearance between the antenna and the wire ground mat, the radar system had to be raised into the air on blocks, and was accessed via a wooden catwalk above the mat.